hbrysiewicz/hbrysiewicz.github.io/_posts/2014-10-14-ember-bootstrap-sass-summernote.md

 Since the first argument, the tree, is the direct location of the Bootstrap Glyphicon fonts the `srcDir` is just the root of this tree.
 Broccoli builds everything into the `dist` directory so we don't need to preface the `destDir` with this value.

 It is important to note the addition of `bootstrapFonts` on line 14.
 Ember-CLI provides the `toTree()` method which can take any number of trees to be merged into your app tree.
+The argument passed into toTree must be a single tree or an array of trees.

 {% highlight JavaScript linenos %}
 var EmberApp = require('ember-cli/lib/broccoli/ember-app');